Guidelines to Surrendering a Pet

 If in our opinion, the pet is adoptable, the pet will be accepted and will remain with us until it is adopted by a new family.
 The average stay at Buddy Dog is only two weeks before a new family is found.

 Buddy Dog Humane Society accepts many dogs from animal control officers and other animal welfare organizations at no charge.
-In order to afford to house these animals and provide medical care for all our “guests”, we must ask a fee for animals that come to us through private homes.
-The surrender fees are as follows:
+In order to afford to house these animals and provide medical care for all our “guests”, we request a donation for animals that come to us through private homes however no animal will be turned away if you are experiencing financial hardship.

 $150.00 for adult dogs